okcashpro/okcash/CONTRIBUTING.md

 ## Contributor Guide

-Welcome to the Eliza contributor guide!
+Welcome to the OKai contributor guide!
 This document is designed to help you understand how you can be part of building the future of autonomous AI agents, regardless of your technical background.

 ### Code of Conduct